gleisonkz/comics-plus-plus/README2.md

 ## :hammer_and_wrench: **Technologies**

-The following tools is used to build this project:
+Technologies, design, patterns and packages that I used to develop this application.

 |                            :globe_with_meridians: FrontEnd                             |                                                     :file_cabinet: BackEnd                                                     |
 | :------------------------------------------------------------------------------------: | :----------------------------------------------------------------------------------------------------------------------------: |